Skiddle-ID/checkdomain/README.md

 It's just a Cloudflare worker
 This worker fetches from [Skiddle-ID/blocklist](https://github.com/Skiddle-ID/blocklist), and make it easy to used and search to massive domains

+Alt API /w Real-time Update : https://nawalacheck.skiddle.id/ *NEW API* All API Request is same as below

 ### Make a Simple request
 **cURL**
 ```